calibreapp/image-actions/README.md

 ## Image quality settings

-However, if you’d like to ignore specific file paths, or change image compression options, read on.

-Change the configuration options by adding arguments to the action workflow definition:
+Set custom configuration by adding arguments to the action workflow definition:

 ```yml
 ...